DumiduPabasara/Simple-Notes-APP/README.md

 # SimpleNotesApp with CRUD
-Simple Note App with CRUD operations using ReactJS as Frontend and .NET5 as Backend
+Simple Notes App with CRUD operations using ReactJS as Frontend and .NET5 as Backend

 ###### Description
 This code project is to Demonstrate coding structures, best practices, design patterns and architectures used to develop maintainble and scalable software application.